greiner94/rsschool-cv/cv.md

 ## About Me

-I am always looking for new knowledge.
-This course is a great opportunity to learn something new!
-I want to become a front-end developer.
+I'm learning frontend.
+And I'm constantly trying to learn something new in this direction.
+I hope that this course will give me enough impetus to new knowledge, and perhaps new acquaintances that will help me become a part of this interesting and rapidly developing industry like Web development.

 ## Skills